 I recently drove the new Honda Amaze diesel automatic, which also happens to be the only diesel CVT automatic in its class.
 In the cover story of our June issue, you will find out just how capable it is.
 But for now, I am just going to say that if you’re in the market for a diesel automatic and have a budget of around ₹10 lakh, the Amaze diesel automatic is going to be pretty tough to ignore.

-But the real star of the show is Maruti Suzuki’s third generation Dzire.
+But the real star of the show is Maruti Suzuki’s third-generation Dzire.
 I was recently driving around in our Long Term Dzire, and I must say that I am mighty impressed.
 The whole car not only looks very cohesive in terms of design but also very premium.
 Even inside, the dual-tone colour theme, along with quality plastics, makes the car a very nice place to be in.
 The space at the back is plenty, the boot is big and the car feels very refined and offers a brilliant drive.

 So, this really got me thinking, if the Dzire is so good, what’s the point of a mid-size sedan?
 I mean, the new Verna does drive way better with its more powerful set of engines and comes packed with equipment, but I wouldn’t buy it as a mid-size sedan, for it has less rear legroom than the Dzire.
 The Honda City is truly more spacious and has a few more tricks up its sleeve, but at ₹14+ lakh for the top-end petrol and diesel models, I am not so sure about its value proposition.
 As for the Maruti Suzuki Ciaz, that’s the one I’d like to have.
 But given the premium price that it demands and the fact that it’s powered by a slightly more powerful version of the same 1.3 litre diesel engine as the Dzire, I think the Dzire makes more sense.

-My only problem with a compact sedan is that despite their better value, they seem to me like junior segment cars.
+My only problem with a compact sedan is that despite their better value, they seem to me like junior-segment cars.
 The point I am trying to make is this – our society perceives a mid-size sedan buyer as someone who has achieved success in life, while a compact sedan buyer, on the other hand, is perceived to be someone who’s still making compromises.
 Ask anyone, this is one of the biggest factors behind the success of the Honda City name.
-After all, a Suzuki is just as reliable, efficient, comfortable and well equipped.
+After all, a Suzuki is just as reliable, efficient, comfortable and well-equipped.

 But having spent a few days with the Dzire, I think I am having second thoughts.
 You see, the Dzire seems to have everything that you will ever need in a city.
-Its size restrictions make it a perfect car for a city like new Delhi.
-For what you need on the narrow streets of a residential locality in South Delhi is a small car to drive between two rows of parked vehicles without perspiring profusely when another car approaches.
+Its size restrictions make it a perfect car for a city like New Delhi.
+What you need on the narrow streets of a residential locality in South Delhi is a small car to drive between two rows of parked vehicles without perspiring profusely when another car approaches.
 And let’s not even talk about parking spaces.

 Anyway, coming back to the Dzire.
 The top-end Dzire has more or less as many features as the top-end Ciaz.
 And those LED headlamps are just phenomenal, they truly enhance your driving experience and greatly enhance the appeal of the car.
 Oh, and the voice commands of Maruti’s brilliant infotainment system, what good is the City’s sunroof in comparison!